 The Harris College of Business & Executive Education offers the Bachelor of Science degree in the following areas: Accounting, Business Administration, Business Information Systems, and Management.
-Within the Business Administration program, emphases may be taken in Finance, Management or Business Information Systems.
-Also, within the B.S. in Business Information Systems an emphasis in E-Commerce is available.
 These programs prepare students for careers in accounting, business, information systems, finance, and management as well as graduate work in business.

 The Harris College of Business & Executive Education offers innovative programs geared to adult students.
-An innovative Executive Bachelor of Business Administration (BBA) is offered to executives, managers, supervisors, and other professionals.
-Also, the Bachelor of Science in Human Resource Management (HRM) is offered for adults.
-Both of these programs are designed for students having two years of prior college, and enable them to complete the baccalaureate degree on a schedule convenient for them.
-Most adult classes are scheduled in the evening or on the weekend.
+The Executive Bachelor of Business Administration (BBA), the Executive Bachelor of Science in Business (BSB), and the Bachelor of Science in Human Resource Management (HRM) are offered to executives, managers, supervisors, and other professionals.
+All three of these programs are designed for students having two years of prior college, and enable them to complete the baccalaureate degree on a schedule convenient for them.
+Most adult classes are scheduled in the evening, on the weekend, or online, depending on the program.

-The Harris College of Business & Executive Education also offers electives in general Business Administration, and Business Information Systems with the two-year Associate of Arts degree.
-These two-year programs are offered at the extension centers and provide a broad-based exposure to the liberal arts complemented by business courses to enhance learning horizons.
+The Harris College of Business & Executive Education also offers Associate's degrees in general Business Administration and Business Information Systems.
+These two-year programs are offered at the extension centers only and provide a broadbased exposure to the liberal arts complemented by business courses to enhance learning horizons.
 These programs address the grassroots of learning while relating to a modern-day, real-world business environment.